dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 ![Slider](https://user-images.githubusercontent.com/1430011/57576985-eff40400-7421-11e9-9a1b-b22d96c06bcb.png)

-We want to make it so the value of the `Pizza.Size` will reflect the value of the slider.
+We want the value of the `Pizza.Size` to reflect the value of the slider.
 When the dialog opens, the slider gets its value from `Pizza.Size`.
 Moving the slider should update the pizza size stored in `Pizza.Size` accordingly.
 This concept is called two-way binding.

 If you wanted to implement two-way binding manually, you could do so by combining value and @onchange, as in the following code (which you don't actually need to put in your application, because there's an easier solution):